 Here's a fun crochet ear warmer from Easy Crochet made with a bulky yarn that finishes up quickly.
 This would be great for any age of girls on your list.

 Stitch up a set of crochet glass cozies with this tutorial from Miss Mustard Seed and give them with the glasses for the person who would appreciate the vintage look of these (hand raised!).

-Make some fun reusable crochet scrubbies from Fav Crafts to take the place of cotton face rounds for a great earth-friendly gift.
+Make some fun reusable crochet cotton rounds from Heather Corrine Crochets to take the place of cotton face rounds for a great earth-friendly gift.
 Package them in a glass storage jar to make them really easy to use.

 Or use the same idea with nylon netting/tulle and this pattern from Suzie's Sitcom to make kitchen scrubbies that are great for pots (and safe for glass-top stoves!).

 Made with a gray, green, or blue yarn this crochet men's winter scarf from The Spruce Crafts would be welcomed by the guys on your list.

 Hair scrunchies are back!
 Make crochet versions using the pattern at Easy Crochet for stocking stuffers, or combine with fun hair accessories in a gift basket.